This post may contain affiliate links. Please read my disclosure and privacy policy.

 In a high-speed blender, combine the cottage cheese, lemon juice, garlic powder, onion powder, salt, dill, and black pepper.
 (Full measurements are in the recipe card below.)

-Add two tablespoons of water to help achieve the desired consistency, then secure the lid and blend until the cottage cheese curds break down and appear smooth.
+Add 2 tablespoons of water to reach the desired consistency, then secure the lid and blend until the cottage cheese curds break down and appear smooth.

 Stop and scrape down the sides of the blender as needed.